Table of Contents

 Once you have the necessary forms in your possession, you’ll fill them out with the appropriate information.
 A quitclaim deed will require the following information:

-Once you’ve completed the forms and have them notarized, you’ll want to file them at the County Recorder or Clerk’s Office.
-But make sure to bring all of the forms, including the PCOR and tax documents.
+In California, you file a quitclaim deed with the County Recorder's Office or County Clerk's Office.
+Be sure to bring all of the forms, including the PCOR and tax documents.
 The documents should be filed in the county where the property is located, even if the guarantor or guarantee lives in another location.

 No, you do not need a lawyer to file a quitclaim deed in California.
 The form is simple enough, and you can file it on your own as long as you fill it out properly and have it notarized.
 However, it’s a legally binding contract without the standard covenants and protections of a typical deed, so it may be wise to consult an attorney with any questions.